+Earlier in the Day: First, keep in mind that sex isn’t just about the time you spend in the bedroom.
+It’s equally important what you do outside of it.
 Treating your partner kindly and being helpful never hurts.
-The same goes for hugs, kisses and other forms of affection.
+The same goes for hugs, kisses, and other forms of affection.
 If you’ve been a jerk to her and now expect to have great sex, you’ll likely be in for a rude awakening later on.

 Crippling anxiety can show up in virtually any area of life.
 This includes sexual performance anxiety.

-Besides in the bedroom, performance anxiety commonly takes place in social settings, while public speaking or during a musical or athletic performance.
+Besides in the bedroom, performance anxiety commonly occurs in social settings, while public speaking, or during a musical or athletic performance.

 There are certain expectations others have for you when you’re performing.
 And you don’t want to let others or yourself down.